Robert Juniper

 Robert Litchfield Juniper, AM (7 January 1929 – 20 December 2012) was an Australian artist, art teacher, illustrator, painter, printmaker and sculptor.

 Early life

 Juniper was born in the wheat-belt town of Merredin, Western Australia.
 He studied commercial art and industrial design at Beckenham School of Art, England.
 After returning to Western Australia he painted, taught and exhibited in Perth.
 He was particularly championed by Rose Skinner, a local exhibitor.
 He was a long-term resident of Darlington and at different stages in its history involved with the Darlington Arts Festival.

 Teaching

-Juniper taught art at Perth College and Hale School in the 1950s, and at Guildford Grammar School in the 1960s.
+Juniper taught art at Perth College and Hale School in the 1960s, and at Guildford Grammar School in the late 1960s & early 1970s.
 In the 1960s his excursions into the Australian outback with Ian Parkes was the inspiration for the subject matter a large part of his abstract style of art.